 Location: Inside the boundary of the CM Russell Wildlife Refuge.
-Effective Date: May 11, 2015

-- Within the boundary of the refuge, no new on-stream impoundments with a capacity of 15 AF or greater may be constructed on any stream identified in the compact as having a protected reach in Table 2, Article III, 85-20-1701.
-This includes the majority of named streams within the refuge.
-Exceptions include on-stream diversion works to serve offstream impoundments 15 AF or larger. - Uses Exempted and thus allowed include:
+Within the boundary of the refuge, no new on-stream impoundments with a capacity of 15 AF or greater may be constructed on any stream identified in the compact as having

-- 1. Non-consumptive uses located upstream of the instream reaches identified in Table 2. - 2.
+- Uses exempted and thus allowed include: - 1.
+Non-consumptive uses located upstream of the instream reaches identified in Table 2. - 2.
 Groundwater uses of 35 gallons per minute or less not to exceed ten acre-feet per year. - 3.
 Stockwater impoundments of less than fifteen acre-feet capacity and total appropriation less than 30 acre-feet per year. - 4.
 Temporary emergency appropriations.

-Additional exempted uses exist, see 85-20-1701, Article IV(D)
+Additional exempted uses exist, see 85-20-1701, MCA, Article IV(D)

-U.S. Bureau of Land Management - Montana Compact Upper Missouri National Wild & Scenic River Closure
+U.S. Bureau of Land Management - Montana Compact : Upper Missouri National Wild & Scenic River Closure